cjolson1/Lagunitas-Quality-Assurance/testing.md

 <b>Locust tests http request performance under load</b>

 The <a href="http://docs.locust.io/en/latest/quickstart.html">Locust official documentation</a> has a good basic example, so I won’t repeat it here.
-The basic idea is you write a python file to test your code and then run it from the commandline:
+The basic idea is you write a Python file to test your code and then run it from the commandline:

 To run Locust with the above locust file, if it was named locustfile.py, we could run (in the same directory as locustfile.py):